caldwell-63/nvim/readme.md

 - No bullshit plugins featuring animations, highly experimental slow UI plugins etc
-- No terminal support/plugins whatsoever; we are not trying to build terminal emulator/manager here, there are tools that do this very well already, supporting tabs, panes, keymaps, configs, etc. I'd recommend Windows Terminal for Windows users, and for MacOS and UNIX I'm sure you have all kinds of great tools to choose from
+- No terminal support/plugins whatsoever; we are not trying to build terminal emulator/manager here, there are tools that do this very well already, supporting tabs, panes, keymaps, configs, etc, I'd recommend wezterm
+- No compatibility with Windows guaranteed at all

+## Installation

+- Install `paq-nvim` first
+- git clone & nvim

 ## G